University of Virginia's College at Wise: Campus

+Crockett and Bowers-Sturgill Halls are two examples of a regionally-distinct architecture: simple buildings of local sandstone with shallow-pitched hip roofs and pronounced overhangs.
+In 2000, VMDO Architects completed an architectural palette plan that the school has followed since.

+The university is its own census-designated place, in unincorporated Wise County, Virginia.
+The school district serving the CDP is Wise County Public Schools.

+The series of small buildings on Clinch Valley Drive, some of which had been transported to the school in the 1960s, have been slowly supplanted by larger student residence halls.
+The remaining buildings have now been converted to fulfill other, non-housing, functions.

 Academics

 Accreditations

 UVA Wise is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate degrees.
 In addition, the college's computer science and software engineering degree programs are accredited by the Accreditation Board for Engineering and Technology (ABET), the nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE), the teacher education program is accredited by the Teacher Education Accreditation Council (TEAC), and the chemistry program is accredited by the American Chemical Society (ACS).